 On a private voyage of exploration between 1792 and 1794, Captain John Hayes spent several weeks in Southern Tasmania, during which time he named Risdon Cove, Mount Direction and the River Derwent after the river which flows through his birthplace of Cumberland, England.
 Risdon, Risdon Vale and Risdon Cove were named after Captain William Bellamy Risdon, who spent time in the Dutch East Indies, embarking on many adventures.
 In 1794 Risdon took command of the British ship, The Duke of Clarence.
 Holland the British were at war soon afterwards and Risdon captured a Dutch cruiser, taking her as a prize to Calcutta, arriving September 2nd, 1798.
 In December, taking the command of the Anna, he returned to England.

 Lt.
-William Moore, who was in charge of the military at the colony, was later be referred to by Lieutenant Bowen as 'a mutinous rascal'.
-Bowen had been away exploring and had left Lt.
+Moore, who was in charge of the military at the colony, would later be referred to by Lieutenant Bowen as 'a mutinous rascal'.
+Bowen had been away exploring at the time of the massacre and had left Lt.
 Moore in charge.
-Bowen eventually sent him to Sydney under arrest, but Governor King dismissed the charge and Moore returned to the colony.
-King was having major concerns over Bowen s 'private affairs' meaning his relationship with one Martha Hayes, which may explain by King believed Moore's account over Bowen's.
+Bowen eventually sent Lt.
+Moore to Sydney under arrest, but Governor King dismissed the charge and Moore returned to the colony.
+At the time, King had major concerns over Bowen's 'private affairs' - meaning his relationship with one Martha Hayes - which may explain by King believed Moore's account over Bowen's.

-The massacre was a significant event one of the earliest clashes between the old and the new people in tasmania.
-There were to be many more clashes, until the last of the original inhabitants were moved first to Flinders island in 1833, and then finally to oyster Bay in 1847.
+The massacre was a significant event, being one of the earliest and most contentious clashes between the old and the new people in Tasmania.
+There were to be many more clashes, until the last of the original inhabitants were moved first to Flinders island in 1833, and then finally to Oyster Bay in 1847.